maxthraxx/WFGY/ProblemMap/README.md

 > Make "my AI gave a weird answer" as rare as a 500 error in production software.
 > Every fix below moves us closer.

 ---

-🆕 First time here?
-See [Beginner Guide : How to Identify & Fix Your AI Failure](./BeginnerGuide.md) – quick primer for newcomers.

----